 TGaz Editor: Modify the text in P61L18of draft 1.3 as:

-The Ranging ID is the same as the AID if the initiator is associated with the responder; and is similar to AID and is assigned by the responder to identify the unassociated initiator.
+The Ranging ID is the AID if the initiator is associated with the responder; and has the same length as the AID field and is assigned by the responder to identify the unassociated initiator.
 The Ranging ID and the AID are derived the same space and are non-conflicting.
-The AID/RID field is set to the value of the Ranging ID or the AID of the ISTA.
+The AID/RID field is set to the value of the Ranging ID or the AID of the ISTA (#1709, 2437).